mfellner/cucumber-android/cucumber-example-test/README.md

 If you're using an IDE, first import this directory as a test project.
 Then there are two ways to get going:

-A) Include cucumber-android as a library project. cucumber-android's dependencies should be exported (i.e., included in this project).
+A. Include cucumber-android as a library project. cucumber-android's dependencies should be exported (i.e., included in this project).
-B) Include cucumber-android.jar and all its dependencies (i.e., the necessary .jars).
+B. Include cucumber-android.jar and all its dependencies (i.e., the necessary .jars).

 If you're using ant, first set up cucumber-android as described in its readme.
 Then do this: